Optimization

 Parameters:

 • func (function) - Callable function or class representing the objective function to be minimized.
-Recommended log_posterior_probability.
+Recommended using log_posterior_probability.

 • bounds (list) - optional - The bounds of the design variable(s).
 In form [(lb_1, ub_1), ..., (lb_n, ub_n)].
 If class log_posterior_probability is used as func, it already contains bounds.
 If bounds are provided these will overwrite the bounds available in the ‘log_posterior_probability’ object.